lyokha/nginx-combined-upstreams-module/README.md

 allows short-cycling over them.

 To illustrate this, let's emulate an upstream without round-robin balancing.
-Every new client request will start by proxying from the first server in the upstream list and then failing over to the next server.
+Every new client request will start by proxying to the first server in the upstream list and then failing over to the next server.

 ```nginx